draftmode-org/logger/README.md

 <a id="object-handler-pattern" name="object-handler-pattern"></a>
 <a id="user-content-object-handler-pattern" name="user-content-object-handler-pattern"></a>
 #### HandlerPattern
-The HandlerPattern conver the unique identifier for a Handler.
-The common identifier is only the LogLevel.
+The HandlerPattern cover the unique identifier for a Handler.
+The common identifier is the LogLevel.
-This component is prepared to get additional properties e.g. inclNamespace, exclNamespace, inclMethod, exclMethod.

 <a id="object-normlizer" name="object-normlizer"></a>
 <a id="user-content-object-normlizer" name="user-content-object-normlizer"></a>
 ### Normalizer
 The normalizers are required to
-- convert a single value from the record into a "normalized" value
+- convert a single value from the Record into a "normalized" value
 - convert the full message into a "normalized" value.

 Every writer will require his own Normalizer and its up to the devs to initialize them however they want.